reliantsolutions/hiera-resources/README.md

 Make sure Redis is running on localhost:6379

-Add the following data to Redis:
+Fire up irb or pry to add a JSON serialized hash into Redis

 <pre>
-sadd common:messages2 'message 1' 'message 2' 'message 3'
-sadd 'common:messages2:message 1' message
-sadd 'common:messages2:message 2' message
-sadd 'common:messages2:message 3' message
-sadd 'common:messages2:message 1:message' 'This is the first resource stored in Redis' sadd 'common:messages2:message 2:message' 'This is the second resource stored in Redis' sadd 'common:messages2:message 3:message' 'This is the third resource stored in Redis'
+require 'redis'
+require 'json'

+messages = {
+  'resource title 1' => { 'message' => 'This is the first message stored in Redis.' },
+  'resource title 2' => { 'message' => 'This is the second message stored in Redis.' },
+  'resource title 3' => { 'message' => 'This is the third message stored in Redis.' }
+}

+r = Redis.new
+r.set 'common:messages2', messages.to_json
 </pre>

 Create a simple puppet manifest